Fifth project milestone: “Test” – Design Experimental Protocol

 Testing is an important stage of Design Thinking.
 The goal of this milestone is to craft an experiment design and to complete your medium-fidelity prototype.
 Note that there is a relatively high degree of interaction between parts 1 and 2 during this stage of the project.
 While they are presented sequentially in this document, some of the steps will need to be done in parallel.
 You will need to brainstorm possible experiment goals and designs in order to help you scope your med-fi prototype(s); on the flip side you will not be able to commit to an experiment design until you know how far you will get with your prototype.

 By now, you have one design approach (or possibly two), which you’ve subjected to a qualitative walkthrough analysis.
-It’s time to determine using a quantitative controlled manner whether this approach is effective.
+It’s time to evaluate the effectiveness of this approach in quantitative controlled manner.

 Assess the key usability challenges or uncertainties of your design approach.
 What needs to be answered to help establish whether this is a good design approach?
 Use the insights gained during the cognitive walkthrough to inform your reflection, as well as any other input you have obtained (e.g. by discussing with other teams).

 If you have developed two prototypes, or there is a competitor system for certain tasks that your system supports, you may want to determine which of the two systems is most effective overall (or for given tasks).

 Another possible goal is whether users will be able to do a certain task within a threshold amount of time, or within a threshold number of errors.
 The goal in this case would be to test the task against a reasonable usability requirement target.
 Note that if you take this approach, you need to clearly justify the usability requirement target.